DarianaIbarra/-leaflet-challenge/README.md

 Your visualization should look something like the preceding map Requirements
-These requirements apply only to "Part 1: Create the Earthquake Visualization" as "Part 2" is optional with no extra points earning.
+These requirements apply only to "Part 1: Create the Earthquake Visualization"

-Map (60 points)
+**Map**
-TileLayer loads without error (20 points)
+TileLayer loads without error

-Connects to geojson API using D3 without error (20 points)
+Connects to geojson API using D3 without error

-Markers with size corresponding to earthquake magnitude (10 points)
+Markers with size corresponding to earthquake magnitude

-A legend showing the depth and their corresponding color (10 points)
+A legend showing the depth and their corresponding color

-Data Points (40 points)
+**Data Points**
-Data points scale with magnitude level (10 points)
+Data points scale with magnitude level

-Data points colors change with depth level (10 points)
+Data points colors change with depth level

 Each point has a tooltip with the Magnitude, the location and depth (10 points)

-All data points load in the correct locations (10 points)
+All data points load in the correct locations